lmielke/100_django_template/README.md

 To manually install in development, clone this repo and install the requirements.txt from the resources folder.
 Add my_stuff.py to the folder which contains settings.py
 HINT: content of my_stuff.py can be seen blow under NOTES for 01_clone_repo.
 Lines 39-60

-# 2. Development Setup and installation using the code below (Windows only)
+# 2. Development Setup and installation using the commands below (Windows only)

 I use this installer because it meets my personal preferences.
 Use at own risk!
 Do not run this notebook directly but use readme_setup.py file instead.
 This will create a environment and install the requirements.txt.